hniksic/sendable/README.md

 created in.

 When `SendRc`s needs to be moved to a different thread, each pointer is explicitly marked for sending using the API provided for that purpose.
-Once thus marked, access to underlying data from that pointer is prohibited, even in the original thread.
-When all pointers to an allocation are marked, they can be sent across the thread boundary, and explicitly re-enabled in the new thread.
+Once thus marked, access to the shared value from that pointer is prohibited, even in the original thread.
+When all `SendRc`s pointing to the shared value are marked, they can be sent across the thread boundary, and re-enabled in the new thread.
 In a simple case of two `SendRc`s, the process looks like this:

 ```rust